Your step-by-step guide to boiler installation

 3. How much will it cost?

-Boiler installations aren’t cheap.
-They can vary wildly, with a typical boiler installation costing anywhere between £3,000 and £5,000, so be sure to shop around.
+Boiler installations aren’t always cheap.
 They depend on whether it’s a basic like-for-like switch to a newer model, or a complete system change, with Powerflushes and additional pipework.
-Make sure you get a fixed price quote upfront to avoid any nasty surprises.
+Make sure you get a quote upfront to avoid any nasty surprises.
 And don’t forget, you can always get a free quote from us to help you begin your new boiler journey.

 4. Getting the right documentation